13x5cm. This parakeet is endemic to New Zealand

 New Zealand, Hanging Birds, Hanging NZ Sparkly Decorations

-The Kaka-wairiki sparkly decoration was introduced in 2018.
-This decoration depicts the Red-Crowned Parakeet / Kaka-wairiki.
-The nationally critical endemic Orange-Fronted Parakeet / Kakariki Karaka will have its own sparkly decoration being introduced in 2023.
+The Red Crowned Parakeet / Kaka-wairiki sparkly decoration was introduced in 2018.
+The nationally critical endemic Orange-Fronted Parakeet / Kakariki Karaka was introduced in 2023.

 This decoration is made of fabric, sequins, beads and coloured metallic threads.
 It is nice and light for posting.
 If you need to send them internationally we can do it for you.
 Handy information - The cost to send up to 10x NZ Bird sparkly decorations to the same international address is the same as sending 1x.